 Massages, no matter what kind, always feel great and bring relief.
 But certain techniques will help ease the pain caused by your sciatic nerve more than others.

-A deep tissue massage will be aggressive enough to relieve tension from muscles.
-It is designed to aid in recovery for muscle strains, like sciatic nerve pain.
+A deep tissue massage can relieve tension from muscles.
+It is designed to aid in recovery for muscle strains, like those that cause sciatic nerve pain.